lualsiv/pr-metrics/README.md

 # PR Metrics

-This project aims to get metrics from Busbud Pull-Requests (e.g. evolution of PRs open-time).
+This project aims to get metrics from Pull-Requests (e.g. evolution of PRs open-time).

 ## 👣 Get started

 First, you need to install [Docker](https://docs.docker.com/install/) if you don't have it.

 Then, [create a GitHub AccessToken](https://blog.github.com/2013-05-16-personal-api-tokens/) with the **repo** scope.

-> It needs to access your private repos to find Busbud ones.

 Once you've got your token, run `make bootstrap TOKEN=<YOUR TOKEN>`.